Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Background

-Prague is the capital and largest city in Czechia.
+is the capital and largest city of Czechia.
 It is located on the river Vltava and the population is about 1.2 million.
-After 1648 Prague has been little exposed to warfare and as a result the old city centre is very well preserved.
-The city can thus offer intact architecture from several eras and is considered one of the most beautiful in Europe.
-The inner city area has since 1992 been on UNESCO's World Heritage List.
+After 1648 Prague has been largely spared from warfare and, as a result, the old city centre is very well preserved.
+The city can thus offer intact architecture from several eras, and is considered one of the most beautiful in Europe.
+The inner city area has been on UNESCO's World Heritage List since 1992.

-Prague was already in the Middle Ages an important city and reached its summit during the reign of Charles IV, who was also Holy Roman emperor.
-After Bohemia came under Habsburg rule from 1526 onwards, it gradually lost its importance and was by the outbreak of World War I reduced to being one of several Austrian regional capitals.
+Prague was already an important city in the Middle Ages and reached its peak during the reign of Charles IV, who was also Holy Roman Emperor.
+After Bohemia came under the House of Habsburg rule from 1526 onwards, it gradually lost its importance and had, by the outbreak of World War I, been reduced to being one of several Austrian regional capitals.

 Prague in 1914

-At the outbreak of World War I the city was much smaller than today, consisting of the districts I. Staré město, II.
+At the outbreak of World War I, the city was much smaller than today, consisting of the districts I. Staré město, II.
 Nové město, III.
 Malá Strana, IV.
 Hradčany, V. Josefov, VI.
 Vyšehrad, VII.
-Holešovice-Bubny and VIII.
+Holešovice-Bubny, and VIII.
 Libeň.
-The city was officially called Královské hlavní město Praha (Royal Capital Prague).
+The city was officially called Královské hlavní město Praha (the Royal Capital Prague).

-The numbering of the districts differed from today's; Malá Strana, for instance, was Prague III whereas it is now part of Praha I. The population count in 1910 was appx.
-224,000, with suburbs included it was 476,000.
-More than 90 per cent reported Czech as their mother tongue, the rest were predominantly German speakers.
-In 1922 several adjoining districts were incorporated into the now Czechoslovak capital.
+The numbering of the districts differed from today's; Malá Strana, for instance, was Prague III, whereas it is now part of Praha I. The population count in 1910 was approximately 224,000; with suburbs included, it was 476,000.
+More than 90 per cent reported Czech as their everyday language.
+The rest were predominantly German speakers.
+In 1922, several adjoining districts were incorporated into the now Czechoslovak capital.
 The new administrative unit became known as Velká Praha.

 Hašek's home city